JakeVigeant12/Cell-Society/doc/LAB_DESIGN.md

 ## Discussion Questions

  * How does a Cell know what rules to apply for its simulation?
+   * Grid would apply the rule by looping through the cells and apply the rule stored in the type of cell
+   * Cell should be its own class and then use inheritance to make specific cells for the type for simulation.
+They will have a common method like applyRule() which will be different for each type of cell.

  * How does a Cell know about its neighbors?
+   * The Grid itself would be used to access cell neighbors or a method that accesses the neighbors of the cell

  * How can a Cell update itself without affecting its neighbors update?
+   * Two Grids: a current and history grid.
+The current grid's cells are updated based on the states of its neighbors on the history grid.
+Once the current grid is calculated, it is published and then it now becomes the new history grid.

  * What behaviors does the Grid itself have?
+   * Change size/add more cells, background color, generate grid (constructor?) based on a parsed csv, ability to access each cell.

  * How can a Grid update all the Cells it contains?
+   * Loop through the cells and call a method on the Cell class to apply rule

  * How is configuration information used to set up a simulation?
+   * The step function we use for each cell will be determined by the type and that will determine the type of cell

  * How is the GUI updated after all the cells have been updated?
+   * A signal from model to update Grid GUI to based on the published current grid